-You can connect your computer to a local network or a broadband connection through a ThinkPad USB 3.0 Ethernet Adapter, a supported ThinkPad OneLink Dock, or a supported ThinkPad OneLink Pro Dock.
+You can connect your computer to a local network or a broadband connection through a Lenovo USB 2.0 Ethernet Adapter, a ThinkPad USB 3.0 Ethernet Adapter, a supported ThinkPad OneLink Dock, or a supported ThinkPad OneLink Pro Dock.

-To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector on a ThinkPad USB 3.0 Ethernet Adapter, a ThinkPad OneLink Dock, or a ThinkPad OneLink Pro Dock.
+To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector on a Lenovo USB 2.0 Ethernet Adapter, a ThinkPad USB 3.0 Ethernet Adapter, a ThinkPad OneLink Dock, or a ThinkPad OneLink Pro Dock.